malwaremily/epson-scanner-on-linux/README.md

 OPERATION
 * Verify that the Epson scanner peripheral device is connected to the workstation.
 * The Epson driver can be opened using the `epsonscan2` command.
+* Documents can be mass scanned using the `autoscan.sh` script.